chandika-s/chandika-s/README.md

 ### Hi there 👋

+## About me

+Hi, I'm Chandika.
+I have 8+ years of total experience in IT industry in Linux Systems Administration in webhosting baremetal servers, VPS and cloud support.
+Experienced Systems Engineer with 2+ years expertise in cloud computing, Infra Automation & Management, Containerization and AWS Cloud technical support

 <!--
 **chandika-s/chandika-s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.